majorsalad/textEditor/README.md

 A simple notepad application, that utilizes all of the basic functions within a text editor.

 # How to use:
-Open the textEditor.java and run
+Open the TextEditor.java w/ all of the other files in the same directory and run

 # features:
 - File